SNHU-CS/CS-330/module04/mod4_tutorials.md

 gLastFrame = currentFrame;
 ```

 With the camera position (`gCameraPos`) always up-to-date thanks to function `UProcessInput`, in `URender`, we use GLM's `lookAt` function to create the view matrix.
-This function requires three inputs: the camera's position, the target (what the camera is looking at) and the up vector of the camera.
+This function requires three inputs: the camera's position, the target (what the camera is looking at), and the up vector of the camera.

 ```
 glm::mat4 view = glm::lookAt(gCameraPos, gCameraPos + gCameraFront, gCameraUp);